 The crude oil inventory and the material and supplies inventory are valued at the lower of cost and net realisable value.
 Cost is determined using the weighted average method.
 Net realisable value is the estimated selling price, less applicable selling expenses.
-The cost of inventory includes all share only to the extent to which they are dilutive.
-There are nil options as at 31 December 2022 (2021: 1,389,470).
+The cost of inventory includes all costs related to bringing the inventory to its current condition, including processing costs, labour costs, supplies, direct and allocated indirect operating overhead and depreciation expense, where applicable, including allocation of fixed and variable costs to inventory.